LupusInferni315/Stellarwolf.Core/README.md

 If you are working with Unity3D look at this library [StellarWolf.Core (Unity Compatible)](https://github.com/LupusInferni315/StellarWolf.Core-Unity-Compatible) instead

 # Chaos Engine
-The Chaos Engine is a multipurpose Pseudo-Random Number Generator
+The Chaos Engine is a thread-safe multipurpose Pseudo-Random Number Generator

 It contains the ability to generate singular, as well as fill and create arrays of
  - 32-bit integers (int)